top of page

 Brigitte Ryan

-Morning Garden Infant, Toddler and Weekly Lead Teacher
+Morning Garden Seedlings (Infants) Lead Teacher

 Brigitte Ryan stepped into the role of Rosebud Lead Teacher in 2020.
 Brigitte worked with a small initiative Waldorf school in the lower east side of Manhattan before moving to Pittsburgh in 2019.
 While at New Amsterdam School, she worked as an Aftercare Teacher, the Parent Child Lead Teacher, and a support in the Nursery and Bridge programs.
 Brigitte still works and collaborates artistically with adults with disabilities at DreamStreet Theatre Company, based in Brooklyn, New York.